billdenney/pknca/README.md

 ## From GitHub

-To install the development version from GitHub, install the devtools package and then type the following commands:
+To install the development version from GitHub, type the following commands:

-    install.packages("devtools")
-    install.packages("Rcpp")
-    library(devtools)
-    install_github("billdenney/pknca")
+    install.packages("remotes")
+    remotes::install_github("billdenney/pknca")

 # Calculating parameters